Camp Trinity Response to Coronavirus Pandemic

 We have deep cleaned and sanitized all camp buildings.
 While we have always had cleaning and sanitation procedures in place, we are taking additional, more stringent precautions to keep campers and staff safe.
 Shower stalls will be sanitized after every shower.
 Sinks, countertops, doorknobs and other frequently touched surfaces will be sanitized often.
-Bunks, mattresses and furniture will be sanitized between sessions.
+Bunks, mattresses and furniture will be sanitized between events.
 We have strengthened our regular procedures for cleaning and sanitizing the dining hall and kitchen.
 We have increased the amount of hand sanitizer placed throughout camp (every cabin has a hand sanitizing station).
-We will encourage frequent and thorough hand washing as the best protection against spreading all viruses.
+We encourage frequent and thorough hand washing as the best protection against spreading all viruses.
 Equipment will be sanitized between uses or, when possible, assigned to individual campers for the entire session.

 Camp Trinity will continue to follow directives from federal, state, and local health officials regarding coronavirus protocols.

 For more information, call the camp office at 501-652-6304.